 How much/often does my employer have to contribute?

 I’ve changed jobs.
-Can I tell my new employer to pay super in my Rest account?
+Can I tell my new employer to pay super to my Rest account?

 MySuper Product Unique Identifier